-Low turnout for the 2020 census at the state level due to the presence of the citizenship question would also affect the distribution of federal funding to states.
-On the basis of census results, the federal government distributes more than $800 billion in funds for more than 300 federal programs and social services, from community health centers to schools and infrastructure.
-A low census turnout would leave many struggling working class communities in immigrant-dominant states with fewer resources.
+On the basis of Census results, the federal government distributes more than $800 billion in funds for more than 300 federal programs and social services, from community health centers to schools and infrastructure.
+A low Census turnout would leave many struggling working-class communities in immigrant-dominant states with even fewer resources.
 Already, undocumented immigrants contribute billions in taxes towards benefits they can’t access.